janevsk1/RagAppTest/README.md

 # 6️⃣ Start the backend (Flask API)
 python app.py

-if you have this error: ImportError: cannot import name 'CORS' from 'flask_cors'

-pip install flask-cors

-now is added into requirements and will be tested: flask-cors==4.0.0

 You should see:

 ## 🚀 RAG Chatbot API running on http://127.0.0.1:5000/chat